 So how do people manage to grow beyond a painful job termination?
 Here’s the advice that I’ve collected so far:

-I’ll engage that question myself in the next couple of weeks–if you’d like me to send that to you, please sign up for free updates from When You Work for the Church.
+I’ll engage that question myself in the next couple of weeks [Sept.
+8, 2016 – please see Is there a better way to terminate an employee?]–for more on church employment, please sign up for free updates from When You Work for the Church.
 For more faith-focused and writing-related articles, you can also sign up for free updates from Writing and Other Acts of Faith.
 Either way or both, I’d love to keep in touch with you!

 One thought on “In the Aftermath of Painful Job Loss”